runeh/tirbi/README.md

 - [x] Hook up env stuff in commander
 - [x] Maybe get rid of envalid again?
 Or pass cli stuff into it?
 - [x] Rename fileStorage to cacheStorage?
+- [x] Make the other methods on storage allowed to return promises